Precompactness of sequences of random variables and random curves revisited: Introduction

-To demonstrate the usefulness of this perspective, we use it to characterize precompact sequences of certain random collections of curves (\Cref{thm:precompact-iff-regular}); some sufficient but not necessary conditions for precompactess are proven in~\cite{aizenman1999holder} and~\cite{kemppainen2017random}.
-The author has not found a way to prove the result using~\Cref{thm:Prohorov-LeCam}, suggesting that in practice sequential tightness can be more tracktable than asymptotic tightness.
-The characterizing condition is detailed in~\Cref{def:regularity}.
+To demonstrate the usefulness of this perspective, we use it to characterize precompact sequences of certain random collections of curves.
+This is important for example when considering scaling limits of lattice interfaces in statistical physics~\cite{smirnov2001critical,kemppainen2017random,benoist2019scaling}.
+Precompactness for e.g. self-avoiding walks and double dimer interfaces is a long standing open problem.